Burglary, Home Invasion arrest

 Understanding Burglary Charges in Texas

 Burglary is a significant offense in Texas that involves unlawfully entering a property—whether it’s a home, business, vehicle, or even something like a vending machine—with the intent to commit a crime, such as theft or assault.
 For a burglary conviction, prosecutors must prove beyond a reasonable doubt that you intended to commit an offense upon entering the property without the owner’s consent.
-Depending on the circumstances, a burglary charge can result in a misdemeanor or felony, each carrying serious penalties.

 Even if theft or assault did not take place, the act of entering a space with criminal intent may still qualify as burglary.
 Additionally, if the alleged theft occurred without entering a structure (such as being on the premises), you could still face theft charges.